spatialos/gdk-for-unity/docs/content/custom-replication-system.md

 ### What the SpatialOS GDK's replication system does

-By default, the SpatialOS GDK for Unity automatically replicates ECS components to SpatialOS whenever you modify an ECS component (that corresponds to a SpatialOS component)'s properties.
+By default, the SpatialOS GDK for Unity (GDK) automatically replicates ECS components to SpatialOS whenever you modify an ECS component (that corresponds to a SpatialOS component)'s properties.

 #### For properties

 Each ECS component has an internal bool named `DirtyBit`.
-When a worker sets any property of a SpatialOS component, in the corresponding ECS component, the SpatialOS GDK for Unity sets the `DirtyBit` to `true`.
+When a worker sets any property of a SpatialOS component, in the corresponding ECS component, the GDK for Unity sets the `DirtyBit` to `true`.
 The `SpatialOSSendSystem`, which runs at the end of every frame, then checks the `DirtyBit` of each ECS component.
-If `DirtyBit` is `true`, the SpatialOS GDK pushes a SpatialOS component update and sets `DirtyBit` back to `false`.
+If `DirtyBit` is `true`, the GDK pushes a SpatialOS component update and sets `DirtyBit` back to `false`.

 #### For events

-When a worker sends a SpatialOS event, the SpatialOS GDK for Unity puts the event object into an internal buffer.
+When a worker sends a SpatialOS event, the GDK puts the event object into an internal buffer.
 When it's time to replicate a component, the GDK sends all buffered events and clears the buffer.

 ### Writing your own replication system